 A topical anti-inflammatory such as aloe vera gel, may be useful

 here.
 I would also try an elastic rib splint, worn when active during

 I haven't done it, but would expect expert prolotherapy to be useful if this persisted.
 This involves injecting sugar solution to stimulate proliferation of extra fibrous tissue.

 Gristle has no blood vessels for cancer cells to lodge in, but these cartilages and their connections can get painful in people with emphysema who are continually struggling to breath enough.

 Chest muscle pain is also part of this, as the intercostal muscles are continually overworked.

-If you have COAD or COPD, it is really important that you breath efficiently, whether or not your chest hurts.
+If you have chronic obstructive airways or pulmonary disease, (COAD, COPD, emphysema,) it is really important that you breath efficiently, whether or not your chest hurts.

 People often pull their tummy in as they breath in at the top of their chest.
 This lifts the diaphragm, reducing the amount of air taken in.
 Put your hand on your tummy and see if you do this.